j-winters/cumulative/README.md

 * `pspace`: This is the probability with which an agent considers movement to problem where its length is the same, longer, or shorter.
 The default is `pspace=[0.5,0.3,0.2]`: P(Same)=0.5, P(Longer)=0.3, P(Shorter)=0.2.

 ## References
 Winters, J. (2019).
-Escaping optimization traps: The role of cultural adaptation and cultural exaptation in facilitating open-ended cumulative dynamics. *Palgrave Communications*, XXXX.
+Escaping optimization traps: The role of cultural adaptation and cultural exaptation in facilitating open-ended cumulative dynamics. *Palgrave Communications*, 5: 149.

 License
 -------